 If you’re bored at home right now, you’re not alone.
-We’re all finding different ways to cope with that, and one of those ways is to try out a new board game or finally buy that one you’ve been playing at your local board game cafe.
-There a few different options for both curbside pickup and delivery in Calgary right now, and these retailers have also made suggestions on games ideal for isolation.
+We’re all finding different ways to cope with that, and one of those ways is to try out a new board game or finally buy that one you’ve been playing at your local board game café.
+There are a few different options for both curbside pickup and delivery in Calgary right now, and earlier this year, these retailers also made suggestions on games ideal for isolation.

-The Discovery Hut is offering curbside pickup during modified store hours and free, 48-hour delivery for orders of $29.99 or more placed through its web store or by phone, email or even social media.
-Curbside hours are 9:30 a.m. to 7 p.m.
+The Discovery Hut is offering curbside pickup and free, 48-hour delivery for orders of $29.99 or more placed through its web store, by phone or by email.
+Curbside hours over the holidays are 9 a.m. to 9 p.m.
 Monday to Saturday and 11 a.m. to 7 p.m. on Sundays.
-There’s a designated parking area for curbside pickups on the east side of CF Chinook Centre under the pedestrian overpass — just call when you arrive and someone will bring out your order.
+There’s a designated parking area for curbside pickups on the west side of CF Chinook Centre near Boston Pizza — just call when you arrive and someone will bring out your order.
 Not everything available for purchase is listed on The Discovery Hut’s online store — call in or send them an email if you want something that’s not displayed online.

-Game recommendations: Discovery Hut’s James Brewer said the top sellers near the beginning of the pandemic were Pandemic (“a great co-operative game for the family where each player uses their character’s unique abilities to help stop four plagues from overtaking the planet”), Taco Cat Goat Cheese Pizza (“a silly card game that requires a bit of concentration as you chant the title while flipping cards watching for a match”) plus Root and its expansion, The Riverfolk (“an asymmetric area control game that is popular for people 10 and up”).
+Game recommendations: Discovery Hut’s James Brewer said the top sellers near the beginning of the pandemic were Pandemic (“a great co-operative game for the family where each player uses their character’s unique abilities to help stop four plagues from overtaking the planet”), Taco Cat Goat Cheese Pizza (“a silly card game that requires a bit of concentration as you chant the title while flipping cards watching for a match”), plus Root and its expansion, The Riverfolk (“an asymmetric area control game that is popular for people 10 and up”).

 Shop online or place an order by phone to get curbside pickup from Eastridge Sports Cards & Games.
 Pickup hours are 11 a.m. to 6 p.m. on weekdays and 11 a.m. to 5 p.m. on weekends.
 No delivery is offered at this time but you can have an order shipped to you.

 Game recommendations: Eastridge is one of several retailers who told us that demand for games playable with just two people has skyrocketed and that popular titles are flying off the shelves.
 Notably, there’s been an explosion in demand for hobby products like miniatures and other items you paint and customize.
 These are great options for folks isolating by themselves.

-Hexagon is offering both curbside pickup and delivery of board games on a by-demand basis — staff will work with you to determine a good time for either option.
-Its web store has board games and game bundles, Dungeons & Dragons paraphernalia, Star Wars X-Wing fantasy flight game pieces, merch and add-on packages of food and beverage (including both alcoholic and non-alcoholic options).
+Hexagon is offering curbside pickup for orders placed on its web store.
+Its web store has board games, Dungeons & Dragons paraphernalia, Star Wars X-Wing fantasy flight game pieces, merch and beverages (including both alcoholic and non-alcoholic options).

-Game recommendations: The staff suggests trying out mystery-solving games (various Sherlock Holmes Consulting Detective titles, Chronicles of Crime), escape room-style games (the Unlock! and Exit series) or campaign games (Pandemic Legacy, Near and Far, Mice and Mystics, Stuffed Fables).
+Game recommendations: In May, the staff suggested trying out mystery-solving games (various Sherlock Holmes Consulting Detective titles, Chronicles of Crime), escape room-style games (the Unlock! and Exit series) or campaign games (Pandemic Legacy, Near and Far, Mice and Mystics, Stuffed Fables).

 200, 1140 Kensington Rd.
 N.W., 403-209-2881, thehexcafe.com

-One-man operation Imaginary Wars is taking phone orders for curbside pickup and delivery Monday through Friday from 1 p.m. to 4:30 p.m., Saturdays from 11 a.m. to 4 p.m. and Sundays from 11:30 a.m. to 3:30 p.m.
-Depending on order size, delivery is typically $8 and Imaginary Wars throws in two to four free comic books to sweeten the pot.
+One-man operation Imaginary Wars is taking phone orders for curbside pickup and delivery.
+Delivery costs $10 on order of less than $100 or free for orders of higher value, and Imaginary Wars throws in two to four free comic books to sweeten the pot.
 The owner will work out a specific pickup or delivery time with you when you place your order and delivery is usually available same-day.

 135, 10233 Elbow Dr. S.W., 587-351-1939, imaginarywars.com

 You can order board games, dice games, trading-card games and more for pickup and delivery from Metal Galaxy.
-Pickup is offered between 3 p.m. and 6 p.m. on Wednesdays and from noon to 3 p.m. on Saturdays, while delivery runs $5 and is offered by direct request.
+Place your order by phone to arrange a pickup or delivery window.
+Delivery costs $5.

-Game recommendations: Metal Galaxy owner Pascal Espinosa suggests Codenames: Duet for two players, Splendor for up to four players and, for people looking for a “longer term project and a heavier strategy game,” Betrayal at the House on the Hill.
+Game recommendations: In May, Metal Galaxy owner Pascal Espinosa suggested Codenames: Duet for two players, Splendor for up to four players and, for people looking for a “longer term project and a heavier strategy game,” Betrayal at the House on the Hill.

 4624 Macleod Trail S.W., 403-253-1414, metal-galaxy.com

-ShoeBox Games is running curbside pickup from Monday to Saturday between 11 a.m. and 5 p.m. while deliveries go out after 5 p.m. on Mondays, Wednesday and Fridays.
+ShoeBox Games is running curbside pickup from Monday to Saturday between 11 a.m. and 8 p.m. while deliveries go out on Mondays and Fridays.
 Like some others on this list, not everything offered by the shop is displayed online.
 Call in if you don’t see what you’re looking for.

 509 McKnight Blvd.
 N.E., 403-475-7217, shoeboxgc.com

-Calgary’s oldest games store turned 40 back in December.
+Calgary’s oldest games store turned 41 this year.
 In response to social-distancing measures surrounding COVID-19, the store is offering curbside pickup and limited delivery service.
-The preferred way to place an order is to email firstname.lastname@example.org with your list of requests (a catalogue of what’s usually in stock is here), process payment via credit card, Paypal or Interac e-Transfer and call the store upon arrival to have a staff member bring our your order.
-(Cash, while not preferred, can be accepted upon pickup.)
-Pickup hours are Saturday through Thursday, 11 a.m. to 6 p.m., and on Fridays from 11 a.m. to 12 p.m.
+The preferred way to place an order is to email email@example.com with your list of requests (a catalogue of what’s usually in stock is here), process payment via credit card, Paypal or Interac e-Transfer and call the store upon arrival to have a staff member bring out your order.
+Pickup hours are Monday through Friday, 10 a.m. to 4 p.m., and on Saturdays and Sundays from 10 a.m. to 12 p.m.
 All pickups are made at the back entrance.
 You can also have your order shipped via Canada Post or delivered by a staff member (subject to availability) for $10.
 More information of pickup and delivery options here.